This is an overview of doctoral study at the University, from the Doctor of Philosophy (PhD) to the six named doctorates we offer.

 For the PhD, you will prepare a substantial thesis of original research that contributes significantly to knowledge and understanding in your discipline, followed by an oral examination.

-Your PhD thesis may include publications you have written under supervision for this degree or, for those in a creative arts or design discipline, you may present a body of creative work for assessment with your thesis (PhD with creative practice).
+Your PhD thesis may include publications you have written under supervision for this degree or, for those in a creative arts or design discipline, you may present a body of creative work for assessment with your thesis.
+This is known as a PhD with creative practice.

-Doctoral applications (excluding DClinPsy and EdD) may be submitted at any time of the year.
+You can submit an application for a doctoral programme (excluding DClinPsy and EdD) at any time of the year.

 Acceptance to our doctoral programmes is based on academic merit.
 You must demonstrate an ability to research independently, and possess a high level of theoretical understanding.
 Acceptance is subject to staff availability for supervision, and appropriate resources and facilities.

-The PhD is available in 100 different subjects and is offered in all faculties and large-scale interests.
-There is a wealth of research opportunities across the University, including cross-disciplinary projects.
+The PhD is available in 100 different subjects and is offered in all faculties and large-scale research institutes.
+We offer a wealth of research opportunities across the University, including cross-disciplinary projects.

-We encourage you to look at supervisor profiles, faculty research webpages and doctoral opportunities on FindaThesis for your area of interest.
+We encourage you to look at supervisor profiles, explore faculty or institute research and browse doctoral opportunities on FindaThesis for your area of interest.